ephe-meral/hhmm/hhmm.md

 It goes without saying, all of these problems have been addressed for many years now and formulas are well known.
 We'll go through them in more detail when we implement them.

+Another important use that is somehow rarely mentioned is data creation:

+4. Use an existing trained model and a start state (chosen based also on model parameters) to iterate through the states of the model.
+Choose next states (and output) based on the probabilities recorded within the model.

 ## Hierarchical Hidden Markov Models

 So far we only looked at an extremely simple HMM.